GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 ---
 title: Back/forward cache
-subhead: Optimize your pages for instant loads when using the browser's back and forward buttons
+subhead: Optimize your pages for instant loads when using the browser's back and forward buttons.
 description: |
-  Learn how to optimize your pages for instant loads when using the browser's back and forward buttons
+  Learn how to optimize your pages for instant loads when using the browser's back and forward buttons.
 authors:
   - philipwalton
 date: 2020-11-10